Twitter permanently bans Alex Jones, Infowars citing abuse

 NEW YORK (AP) — Twitter is permanently banning right-wing conspiracy theorist Alex Jones and his “Infowars” show for abusive behavior.

-Twitter says Jones won’t be able to create new accounts on Twitter or take over any existing ones.
-Twitter says Jones posted a video on Wednesday that is in violation of the company’s policy against “abusive behavior.”
-The video in question shows Jones shouting at and berating CNN journalist Oliver Darcy for some 10 minutes during congressional hearings about social media.
+The company said Jones won’t be able to create new accounts on Twitter or take over any existing ones.
+Twitter said Jones posted a video on Wednesday that violates the company’s policy against “abusive behavior.”

+The video in question showed Jones shouting at and berating CNN journalist Oliver Darcy for some 10 minutes in between two congressional hearings focused on social media.
+Twitter CEO Jack Dorsey testified at both hearings, but did not appear to witness the confrontation.

 Jones had about 900,000 followers on Twitter.
 “Infowars” had about 430,000.